 (8) “Glass-making furnace” means a unit comprising a refractory-lined vessel in which raw materials are charged and melted at high temperature to produce molten glass.

 (9) “Raw material” means minerals, such as silica sand, limestone, and dolomite; inorganic chemical compounds, such as soda ash (sodium carbonate), salt cake (sodium sulfate), and potash (potassium carbonate); metal oxides and other metal-based compounds, such as lead oxide, chromium oxide, and sodium antimonate; metal ores, such as chromite and pyrolusite; and other substances that are intentionally added to a glass manufacturing batch and melted in glass melting furnace to produce glass.
 Metals that are naturally-occurring trace constituents or contaminants of other substances are not considered to be raw materials.
 Cullet and material that is recovered from a furnace control device for recycling into the glass formulation are not considered to be raw materials;

+(10) “Tier 1 CAGM” means a CAGM that produces 10 tons per year or more of colored art glass, but not more than 100 tons per year, and produces colored art glass in glass-making furnaces that are only electrically heated.

+(11) “Tier 2 CAGM” means a CAGM that produces 10 tons per year or more of colored art glass in fuel-heated or combination fuel- and electrically-heated furnaces; or produces 100 tons per year or more of colored art glass in any type of glass-making furnace.

-(10) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ; and
+(12) “Uncontrolled” means the glass-making furnace emissions are not treated by an emission control device approved by DEQ; and